Winners overlook rigged games’ lack of fairness, study finds

 Molina said this is just a game and noted that the players tended to be younger, whiter and richer than America as a whole — so using these results to explain society more broadly could be too much of a leap.
 Yet he said it is useful when thinking about economic privilege.

-The main message of the study was pessimistic, said Eliot Smith, a University of Indiana sociologist who wasn’t involved in the research: People have problems making moral judgments about fairness when it benefits them.
+The main message of the study was pessimistic, said Eliot Smith, a brain sciences professor at Indiana University who wasn’t involved in the research: People have problems making moral judgments about fairness when it benefits them.

 Follow Seth Borenstein on Twitter: @borenbears .

-Note: This story has been corrected to show Eliot Smith is a brain sciences professor at Indiana University, not a sociologist at the University of Indiana.